SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Analyse_face_data_on_cloud.md

-# Analyze face, age, gender detection data on Cloud
+# Analyze Face and Gender Data on Cloud
 ### Lab Overview
 We have done face, age, gender and headpose detection in our previous labs.
 Also, we have successfully counted number of faces so far.